W. Greg Miller, PhD

 Fax: (804) 828-0353

-Dr. Miller has authored 178 peer reviewed papers, book chapters and monographs in clinical chemistry and laboratory medicine.
+Dr. Miller has authored over 200 peer reviewed papers, book chapters and monographs in clinical chemistry and laboratory medicine.
 He is an Associate Editor of the journal Clinical Chemistry.
-He is an active contributor to a number of professional organizations including: Immediate Past-President of the Clinical and Laboratory Standards Institute; Chair of the Laboratory Working Group of the National Kidney Disease Education Program; Chair of the Working Group for Commutability of the International Federation of Clinical Chemistry and Laboratory Medicine; a member of the US Delegation to ISO Technical Committee 212, Clinical laboratory testing and in vitro diagnostic test systems.
-He is a Past President of the American Association for Clinical Chemistry.
-He has organized national and international symposia and presented lectures on standardization and harmonization of laboratory results, quality control and proficiency testing, biomarkers for kidney disease, measurement technology, informatics and other areas of laboratory medicine.
+He is an active contributor to a number of professional organizations including: Chair of the Laboratory Working Group of the National Institute of Diabetes and Digestive and Kidney Diseases, NIH (formerly the National Kidney Disease Education Program); Chair of the Working Group for Commutability in Metrological Traceability of the International Federation of Clinical Chemistry and Laboratory Medicine; Chair of the Joint Committee for Traceability in Laboratory Medicine; a member of the Harmonization Oversight Group of the International Consortium for Harmonization of Clinical Laboratory Results; a member of the US Delegation to ISO Technical Committee 212, Clinical laboratory testing and in vitro diagnostic test systems.
+He is a Past President of the American Association for Clinical Chemistry and of the Clinical and Laboratory Standards Institute.
+He has organized national and international symposia and presented conference sessions on standardization and harmonization of laboratory results, quality control and proficiency testing, biomarkers for kidney disease, measurement technology, informatics and other areas of laboratory medicine.

-Dr. Miller received the Outstanding Lifetime Achievement Award in Clinical Chemistry and Laboratory Medicine from the American Association for Clinical Chemistry in 2007; the Award for Excellence in Global Leadership in Standards Development from the Clinical and Laboratory Standards Institute in 2012; and the Robert Schaffer Award for Outstanding Achievements in the Development of Standards for Use in Laboratory Medicine from the International Federation of Clinical Chemistry and Laboratory Medicine in 2014.
+Dr. Miller received the Outstanding Lifetime Achievement Award in Clinical Chemistry and Laboratory Medicine from the American Association for Clinical Chemistry in 2007; the Award for Excellence in Global Leadership in Standards Development from the Clinical and Laboratory Standards Institute in 2012; the Robert Schaffer Award for Outstanding Achievements in the Development of Standards for Use in Laboratory Medicine from the International Federation of Clinical Chemistry and Laboratory Medicine in 2014, and the Russell J. Eilers Memorial Award from the Clinical and Laboratory Standards Institute in 2018.
 He was included in The Pathologist 2015 list of the 100 most influential laboratory medicine professionals.

 Clinical Specialties: Clinical Chemistry, Medical Informatics, Interlaboratory Standardization, Quality Control and Proficiency Testing